Huntersville Child Custody Lawyer

 When parents are no longer together, they are not required to get a custody order, but this can lead to future confusion regarding physical and/or joint custody, and certain parties—such as healthcare providers and schools—may require proof of custody before allowing a parent to make decisions on behalf of a child.

-Custody Lawyer Committed to Your Cause
+Custody Lawyer in Huntersville Committed to Your Cause

 In addition to handling custody matters related to divorce and separation, I have the experience to address complex issues involving fathers' rights, grandparents’ rights, and custody modifications.